-- (1) The plan for attaining good academic standing is not in place at the end of the grace period - (2) The student again did not meet academic standards during the grace period - (3) A student on continuing probation status receives a D, F, or WF.
+(1) The plan for attaining good academic standing is not in place at the end of the grace period (2) The student again did not most academic standards during the grace period (3) A student on continuing production status receives a D. F did not meet academic standards during the grace period (3) A student on continuing probation status receives a D, F, or WF.